Fairview K-12 Campus *Award Winner*

 Fairview Campus is a large-scale K-12 educational campus in the Appoquinimink School District.
-The 272-acre campus is the state’s first public Early Childhood K-12 campus and is located in Townsend, in southern New Castle County.
-In August 2012, the Spring Meadow Early Childhood Center and Old State Elementary School opened to first phase K-5 students.
-In September 2020, the interconnected Odessa High School, Cantwell’s Bridge Middle School, an interconnected performing arts center, and athletic facilities, were completed for students in grades 6-12.
+The 272-acre campus, located in Townsend in southern New Castle County, is the state’s first public Early Childhood K-12 campus.
+In August 2012, the first two facilities – Spring Meadow Early Childhood Center and Old State Elementary School – opened to K-5 students.
+In September 2020, the interconnected Odessa High School and Cantwell’s Bridge Middle School opened for grades 6-12, with shared performing arts center, athletic/sports, and other facilities.
 The campus was built to accommodate up to 4,000 students, and is recognized as a Model for School Development.
+In Juen 2022,

 Six tennis courts and a 10-field sports complex is comprised of eight turf fields and two multipurpose, synthetic-turf, football/soccer/lacrosse fields.
 A rubberized 8-lane track surrounds the multipurpose field for track and field events.
 The stadium has a 3,000-spectator seating capacity and the 12,000 square foot fieldhouse includes student and referee locker rooms, concessions and press box, and LED lighting has been provided for nighttime events.